maxime-houe/personal_python_project_generator/{{cookiecutter.project_name}}/README.md

 ## How to run the project

 ## Contributors
-Run the following command to link the pre-commit hook to your local git repository:
+Run the following command to link the git hooks to your local git repository:
 ```bash
 ln -s ../../hooks/pre-commit .git/hooks/pre-commit
 ln -s ../../hooks/pre-push .git/hooks/pre-push